mistadave/docker-mosquitto-auth-plugin/README.md

 Now you're able to connect to the mqtt with the user: **user1** and password **hallo** on localhost with port 1883.

+It creates the mqGate db with the init script and also the given sample user with password to test the authentication with mongodb.

 To clear all data and shutdown the service run the *clear-compose.sh* script.

 ### Manual